Price Adjustment Guide for Contracting Parties

 to verify the date that data will be available to enact the price

 adjustment.
 All first-published indexes for a given

-month, as well as final indexes for the fourth month earlier,
+month, as well as final indexes for four months earlier,

 are considered officially published and are available on the day

 The contracting parties' selection of the date for price adjustment

 should be made only after they have agreed on, (a) the base period